-The isolating switch(s) installed at the switchboard and adjacent to the solar storage tank (if installed) should be left switched on.
+The isolating switch installed in the electrical meter box for the solar storage tank should be left switched on.

-Leaving the isolating switch(s) switched on will also provide a sufficient period of time each day for the booster heating unit to operate, if required, to satisfy the requirements of AS 3498.
+Leaving the isolating switch switched on will also provide a sufficient period of time each day for the booster heating unit to operate, if required, to satisfy the requirements of AS 3498.